 10. Follow up, deliver and sustain.

 User experience design elevates expectations in follow up, delivery and customer service.
 Use the website redesign project to re-examine and streamline your business operations.
-Keep the website up-to-date with a toolkit including Keyword Lexicon, Brand Guide, and Content Governance Guide.
+Keep the website up-to-date with a toolkit including Keyword Lexicon, Brand Guide, Web Style Guide, and Content Governance Guide.

-Employing these best practices is a labor of love with potential gains in reputation, revenue and rankings.
+Is there an ROI for Investing in User Experience?
+Employing these best practices is a labor of love with measurable gains in reputation, revenue and rankings.
+The early indicators of of ROI included quantitative measures such as halving of bounce rates, doubling of right-fit conversion, enhanced brand reputation/equity, doubling of search engine traffic, and more.
 After we helped reimagine, redesign and redevelop their websites, many of our clients have experienced inflection points in their business history.